-In this blog post we show you how to exit Athens fast and easy with your motorcycle, using our base as a starting point.
+In this blog post we show you how to exit from Athens when you start a motorcycle tour in Greece, and how to return as you finish your tour, in the most efficient and easy way, using MotoGreece’s base as a starting/finishing point.

 Ymittos ring road (“Y1”) is a modern motorway that bypasses part of the eastern capital and intersects with “Attiki Odos” (“6 / E94”), the other major ring motorway.
-These two roads will allow you to reach easy to 3 major exit points, from where you can continue you trip towards any direction: to the south (to Peloponnese for example), or to the central or northern Greece.
+These two roads will allow you to reach easy 3 major exit points, from where you can continue you trip towards any direction: to the south (to Peloponnese for example), or to the central or northern Greece.
+Gettin on the Ring road requires paying a road toll.
+Current cost (as of January 2026) is 1.40 euros.

 Note: you are not going to Elefsina!
 But that is the general direction you have to follow.